 Omnibus Budget Reconciliation Act of 1989

-The Omnibus Budget Reconciliation Act of 1989 changed Medicare's "reasonable charge" method of reimbursing physicians.
-It replaced it with a fee schedule.
+The Omnibus Budget Reconciliation Act of 1989 changed Medicare's "reasonable charge" method of reimbursing physicians, replacing it with a fee schedule.

 Omnibus Budget Reconciliation Act of 1990

-The Act also raised taxes.
-That violated Bush's campaign promise, "Read my lips: No new taxes."
+The Act also raised taxes, which violated Bush's campaign promise, "Read my lips: No new taxes."
 This prevented him from being re-elected.
 The Act expired in 2002.

 Omnibus Budget Reconciliation Act of 1993